-Oily skin attracts more dirt and is more prone to acne than dry or combination skin.
-This type of skin also tends to have a high shine that can cause issues with applying cosmetics.
-Can we do something to eliminate this issue?
-Read more to find out a little more about oily skin.
+Many of us struggle with oily skin — but dealing with this common skin type doesn’t have to be a major problem.
+Oily skin tends to attract more dirt, and it’s more prone to acne than dry or combination skin.
+This skin type also tends to have a high shine that can cause issues when applying cosmetics.

 [Related: Skin Care for Dry Skin]

 Our skin produces sebum (oil) that’s mostly made up of lipids.
 This sebum protects us from microbial infections and keeps our skin moist.
 Along with sebum, our skin produces sweat and sheds dead skin cells.

 All these factors combine to form a layer on the skin.
 People who produce more sebum than others may notice an oilier complexion.
 Interestingly, hormones and the climate are two main causes of oily complexions.

 Hormones are the main cause for sebum activation.
 Some of us are simply genetically prone to produce more oil than others.
 Overproduction of the hormone dihydrotestosterone (DHT) can trigger an excess of sebum production in the skin, which can then enlarge pores and cause breakouts.